NYCiSchoolCS/think-python/Exercises/Unit2.md

 The output of both these statements is `'+ -'`.
 A `print` statement all by itself ends the current line and goes to the next line.

-Extra Challenge: Make `print_grid` take another argument for how many columns the table should have.
+Extra Challenge: Make `print_grid` take another argument for how many columns the grid should have.
 For example, `print_grid(4, 5)` should output:
 ```
 +----+----+----+----+----+
 |    |    |    |    |    |